JLshanmathi/B53Task1/README.md

-This  task has been done using HTML,CSS and Bootstrap
+This  task has been done using HTML,CSS with Responsive.